Last Updated on

 - Biometrics problem

-While a blinking cursor can be a problem, thankfully you can resolve it with relative ease.
+While a blinking cursor can be a concern, thankfully you can resolve it with relative ease.
 Plus, there are plenty of solutions for you to try out.
-These include:

 First things first.
 Make sure your keyboard and mouse are working properly.
 If they aren’t, make sure to update them.
 You don’t have to go through an entire process to update your hardware.
 Simply get a new keyboard or mouse.